Scout Association of Hong Kong: Chief Scouts and Chief Commissioners

+The president of the Association is The Honourable Mr Justice Jeremy Poon Siu-chor.

 Regions, districts, and groups

 In 1951, the Hong Kong branch of the Scout Association was divided into Hong Kong, Kowloon and New Territories districts.
 Later the former two were each subdivided into two separate districts, resulting in a total of five districts.
 In 1958, these were reclassified as areas, which were each subdivided into smaller districts, and in 1967 again renamed to be regions, with thirty-five districts among them.

 Groups are basic units where member Scouts are educated.
 The POR recognises only two group categories, namely a Scout Group (公開旅) with unrestricted recruitment, and a Sponsored Scout Group (團體旅), organised by a sponsor organisation, by which the recruitment might be restricted.
 In practice, the vast majority of Groups are Sponsored Scout Groups organised by primary schools and secondary schools.
 Alternatively, these are referred to as School Scout Groups (學校旅), the unrestricted groups as Open Scout Groups (公開旅), and other non-school-organised groups with restricted recruitment Organisation Scout Groups (團體旅).
 A group is led by a Group Scout Leader (旅長).
-The management of a group is organised around the Group Scouters Meeting (旅領袖會議), the Group Council (旅務委員會), and the Group Executive Committee (旅執行委員會).
+The management of a group is organised around the Group Scouters Meeting (旅領袖會議), the Group Council (旅務委員會), and the group executive committee (旅執行委員會).
 A group can operate any number of units in all sections.
 The association does not directly finance any group.
 Groups may gather funds from their sponsored organisation, individual donations, the group membership fee, and the release of raffle proceeds in the same annual Raffle Campaign.